ChrisBrooksbank/autoCardboard/README.md

 Developers will be able to initiate a game of a supported type (For Sale or Pandemic) using a API call.

 Bot Library provides helper methods.
-For example Pandemic library provides shortest path analysis for optimal routes between any two Pandemic cities.
+For example Pandemic library provides shortest path analysis for optimal routes between any two Pandemic cities, using Dijkstra's algorithm.

+MQTT messaging is used as a way for interested code to monitor game progress in realtime.

 GamesRoom project provides a ( Angular 8 SPA ) application enabling games to be run, and game state to be rendered.
 GamesRoom calls the API to play games.